You Think Your Cat Hates Pet Clothes? How to Turn a “Nay” into a “Yay”!

 Safety First

-Let’s start with the most important factor: safety!
-And I don’t mean warmth or fit – I’m talking about the actual design of the clothing.
+Let’s start with the most important part: safety.
+And I don’t mean warmth or fit, I mean the actual construction of the clothing.

-I often see sweaters decorated with beads, tiny buttons, and other embellishments, sometimes running from top to bottom or incorporated into cable knit patterns.
-Sure, they look beautiful… but have you considered that your cat might reach those decorations?
+I often see sweaters decorated with beads, tiny buttons, or other little add-ons, sometimes scattered all over or worked into cable patterns.
+They look lovely, sure, but has anyone thought about whether the cat can reach those?
 Chew on them?
-Rip them off?
+Pull them off?

-That’s exactly why I only attach buttons at the neck, using a special stitch that:
+That’s exactly why I only ever put buttons at the neck, using a stitch that:

-1. Keeps them out of reach from curious paws and teeth
+1. Keeps them out of reach of curious paws and teeth

-2. Secures them so strongly that the sweater will wear out long before the button ever comes loose (tested and confirmed by my own cats!)
+2. Holds them on so well that the sweater itself would wear out before the button ever came loose (tested by my own cats, multiple times!)

-So whenever you see something cute, take a moment to ask: is it also thoughtfully designed and safe?
+So next time you see something cute, take a second to ask: is it also designed with safety in mind?
 Your cat’s safety should always come first.

 Sleeves or Sleeveless?
 Or One Hole for Both Legs?

-I touched on this in my last post, but here’s a quick recap:
+I touched on this in my last post, but quick recap:

 Always Check the Size Chart

-I can’t stress this enough: always check the shop’s size chart!
-Every brand is different.
-Just because your cat wears a Medium from one shop doesn’t mean they’ll wear the same in another.
-For example, my sizes run large – if your cat is a Medium somewhere else, there’s a good chance they’ll need an XS or S in my shop.
+I really can’t say this enough: check the size chart for the specific shop you’re buying from!
+Every brand sizes differently.
+Just because your cat wears a Medium somewhere doesn’t mean they’ll wear a Medium everywhere.
+My sizes, for example, run large, so a cat that’s a Medium elsewhere might need an XS or S in my shop.

-Most of the few 1-star reviews I’ve received came from people who didn’t check the size chart.
-And that leads us to…
+Most of the handful of 1-star reviews I’ve gotten came from people who skipped this step.
+Which brings me to…

 If Your Cat Is Between Sizes, Request a Custom Order

-Yes, that’s a thing – and it happens more often than you’d think!
-Many shops offer custom sizing, so don’t hesitate to ask.
-Personally, I offer custom sizes at no extra charge.
-Other shops may charge a small fee.
-Either way, don’t settle for something that doesn’t fit well.
+This is a thing, and it happens more often than you’d think.
+A lot of shops offer custom sizing, so don’t be shy about asking!
+I personally do custom sizes at no extra cost, some shops may charge a small fee.
+Either way, don’t settle for a fit that’s off!

 When in Doubt, Ask

-If you’re unsure about sizing, always reach out to the seller.
-Trust me, they won’t think you’re silly.
-Shopping for cat clothes can be just as tricky as buying jeans for yourself (if you know, you know ).
+If you’re not sure about sizing, message the seller.
+They won’t think it’s a silly question, promise!
+Buying cat clothes can be just as confusing as buying jeans for yourself (if you know, you know).
 Better safe than sorry!

 What About Sweater Length?

-You may have noticed I don’t list exact sweater lengths in my size chart.
-That’s because each design is different – some are longer, some are shorter.
-In general, my sweaters tend to run on the longer side (which you’ve probably seen in my product photos).
+You might’ve noticed I don’t list exact lengths on my size chart.
+That’s because every design is different, some run longer, some shorter.
+In general, mine tend to run on the longer side, which you’ve probably noticed in the photos.

-If you need a specific length, just reach out!
-I’m always happy to adjust made-to-order sweaters based on your preferences.
+If you need a specific length, just message me, I’m always happy to adjust made-to-order pieces.

 Sewn vs. Knitted Cat Clothes

-Here’s why – especially from the perspective of someone in Finland (aka not the cheapest place to source materials!):
+Here’s why, especially from someone sourcing materials in Finland (not exactly the cheapest place for yarn):

 Knitted vs. Fleece/Jersey: What Should You Choose?

-Not just the star rating – look at how the seller handles negative feedback.
-It’s easy to be lovely when everyone’s happy, but what happens when a buyer isn’t satisfied?
-If a shop has 1-3 star reviews and no responses under them, that’s a red flag.
+Look at how the seller handles negative feedback, not just the average score.
+It’s easy to seem great when everyone’s happy, what matters is what happens when someone isn’t.
+If a shop has a few 1-3 star reviews with no response at all, that’s worth noting.
 And if there is a response, read it.
 Is it polite?
 Helpful?
 Defensive?

 If There’s a Problem, Contact the Seller First

-Some of the rare negative reviews I’ve received were left without warning.
-The buyer didn’t check the size chart, the sweater didn’t fit, and instead of reaching out, they just left a bad review.
-I make each sweater based on the size ordered – I don’t know the cat’s actual measurements unless the customer tells me.
-I assume people read the listing and reach out if they have questions.
+A few of the rare bad reviews I’ve gotten came out of nowhere: no message, no heads up.
+The buyer hadn’t checked the size chart, the sweater didn’t fit, and instead of reaching out, they just left a 1* review.
+I make each piece based on the size ordered, I don’t know your kitty’s actual measurements unless you tell me.

-I also have a fair return policy and always try to resolve things.
-So please, if something’s off, just message the seller first.
-In most cases, there’s a solution!
+I also have a fair return policy and genuinely want to fix things when they go wrong.
+So if something’s off, message first, there’s almost always a solution!

-Your feedback helps others shop smart – and supports independent makers like me.
+Your review helps other buyers shop smarter, and it genuinely helps small makers like me.

 Return & Exchange Policies